 There is one technology that can help any business scale onboarding and training in a way that is consistent, effective, and affordable: video.

-And while many service-based businesses have been using video for decades to train associates, more and more companies are upgrading to a cloud-based video training platform like Panopto that makes it easier to scale training for frontline employees in the following ways:
+And while many service-based businesses have been using video for decades to train associates, more and more companies are upgrading to an online training platform like Panopto that makes it easier to scale training for front-line employees in the following ways:

 In the example video below, you can see how a corporate merchandising manager might communicate specific product merchandising instructions to in-store teams across the country for a specific product category (in this case, crackers).